mmckechney/SqlBuildManager/Docs/change_notes.md

 ### Version 8.5.4
 - *FIXED:* Directory parsing on remote service side when the server name is an IP address
-- *ADDED:* Made the minumum default script timeout an enterprise level setting
+- *ADDED:* Made the minimum default script timeout an enterprise level setting

 ### Version 8.5.3
 - *UPDATED:* Rebuild using the SQL Management Objects (SMO) v10 DLL's